DimEvil/bio_mobilization_workshop/_episodes/02-introduction-to-gbif.md

   </a>

-> ## Exercises
+> ## Exercises 1: Investigate how your country/organization is represented in GBIF
 >
-> Challenge: Investigate how your country/organization is represented in GBIF
 > The [GBIF website](https://www.gbif.org/) has pages dedicated to countries/economies, including for countries/economies that do not yet participate in GBIF.
-You can use the search box on the homepage to look up a country/organization.
+You can use the search box on the homepage to look up > a country/organization.
 > - The tabs on these pages provide a general description of:
 >	- data available about the biodiversity of the country
 >	- data published by your country/organization,